Just Stop Oil: British Grand Prix

-On 3 July, a group of Just Stop Oil supporters walked onto the track at the 2022 British Grand Prix after the race had been suspended due to a crash on the opening lap and sat down on the asphalt.
+On 3 July, a group of Just Stop Oil supporters walked onto the track at the 2022 British Grand Prix, at the Silverstone Circuit in Northamptonshire, England, after the race had been suspended due to a crash on the opening lap and sat down on the asphalt.
 They were arrested by police.
 Formula One drivers Sergio Pérez, Lewis Hamilton, and Carlos Sainz said they supported the protestors' cause but that they should not have put themselves at risk of physical harm.
 F1 president Stefano Domenicali criticised the protesting method and did not comment on the cause.
 Before the event, the Northamptonshire Police warned they had "creditable intelligence" that a group of protesters were planning to disrupt the race and potentially attempt a track invasion and that the protest would be related to environmental issues, but the warning did not mention Just Stop Oil by name.

 Art galleries

 Two supporters glued themselves to the frame of Vincent van Gogh's Peach Trees in Blossom at the Courthald Institute of Art on 30 June.
 Both were found guilty of causing criminal damage to the frame; one was imprisoned for three weeks and the other received a suspended sentence.

 Two supporters glued themselves to the frame of John Constable's 1821 painting The Hay Wain at the National Gallery in London on 4 July.
 They covered the painting with a printed illustration that reimagined The Hay Wain as an "apocalyptic vision of the future" that depicted "the climate collapse and what it will do to this landscape".
 The two people were subsequently arrested by police and the painting was removed for examination by conservators.